GALANTER LAW, P.A.

 Clearing Up Common Myths About Expungement

 The idea of clearing your record is a powerful one, but there’s a lot of misinformation out there about how it actually works.
-When youโ€™re trying to move forward with your life, the last thing you need is confusion or false hope.
+When you’re trying to move forward with your life, the last thing you need is confusion or false hope.
 Let’s clear the air and tackle some of the most common myths about the expungement process in Florida.
-Understanding the reality of the situation is the first step toward making a plan that works for you.
-Having a clear picture of the process, its timeline, and its limitations will help you set realistic expectations and prepare for the road ahead.

 Myth: Your Record Is Completely Erased

 One of the biggest misconceptions is that an expungement completely wipes your record clean, as if the charge never happened.
-In reality, itโ€™s more about restricting access than total erasure.
+In reality, it’s more about restricting access than total erasure.
 An expungement removes the record from public view, meaning potential employers, landlords, and the general public won’t see it during a standard background check.
-However, the record still exists.
+However, the record still exists in a limited form.
 Certain government and law enforcement agencies can still access it under specific circumstances.
 Think of it less as deleting the file and more as moving it to a highly secure, confidential cabinet that very few people have the key to.
 This is a crucial distinction when considering your criminal defense strategy from the very beginning.

 Myth: The Process Is Quick

-Itโ€™s natural to want to put a past mistake behind you as quickly as possible, but the expungement process is rarely a fast one.
-Many people assume itโ€™s a simple matter of filing a form and getting a quick approval.
+It’s natural to want to put a past mistake behind you as quickly as possible, but the expungement process is rarely a fast one.
+Many people assume it’s a simple matter of filing a form and getting a quick approval.
 Unfortunately, the timeline can stretch over several months, and sometimes even longer.
 The process involves multiple steps, from getting your criminal history and applying for a Certificate of Eligibility to filing a petition with the court.
 Delays can happen at any stage due to court backlogs, the complexity of your case, or requests for additional information.
 Patience is key, and it helps to go into it with a realistic understanding of the time commitment involved.

 Myth: You Can Expunge Multiple Charges Separately